Private Zoo Classroom Programs - Great for Classes or Groups

 Things to know

-- We will use our Zoom Webinar or Google Meet account for the program.
+- We will use our Zoom Meeting/Webinar or your meeting platform for the program.

 - Cost is $75 for the 1-hour program.

 Learn more about our Zoo Classroom Programs at the Center for Interactive Learning and Collaboration.
 On their website we have information on the National and State Standards for each programs, the learning objectives, the format, what to expect, and how to book.